 This sets out the committee's approach to human rights assessments and its requirement for statements of compatibility.

-Guidance Note 2 - Offence provisions, civil penalties and human rights
+Guidance Note 2 - Offence provisions, civil penalties and human rights (PDF 468KB)

 This sets out some of the key human rights compatibility issues in relation to provisions that create offences and civil penalties.